faultysegment/dotfiles/README.md

-Several config such as .bashrc .tmux.conf .vimrc and so on
+Several config files such as .bashrc .tmux.conf .vimrc and so on